Five prep players sign National Letters of Intent to join Notre Dame for the 2017 softball season

 The 2013 campaign saw a pair of victory plateaus reached, as Notre Dame earned the 1,000th win in program history with an 8-2 decision at Georgetown (April 3).
 Later in the season, Gumpf joined Jake Kline and Paul Mainieri as the only softball/baseball coaches to win 500 games at Notre Dame following an 11-1 victory over Connecticut April 23.
 The Irish offense erupted for eight runs on six hits during the bottom of the fourth inning against the Huskies to put the game out of reach and secure win number 500.

-During Gumpf's tenure, 14 different Notre Dame players have earned NFCA All-America honors, with Andrea Loman (2002-03), Megan Ciolli (2004-05) and Emilee Koerner (2013-14) being recognized as two-time All-Americans.
-The Irish have also produced 50 NFCA all-region performers, five conference players of the year, four conference pitchers of the year, two conference freshman of the year selections, 86 all-conference recipients and one NFCA Division I National Freshman of the Year finalist since 2002.
+During Gumpf's tenure, 14 different Notre Dame players have earned NFCA All-America honors, with Andrea Loman (2002-03), Megan Ciolli (2004-05) and Emilee Koerner (2013-15) being recognized as multi-time All-Americans.
+Koerner, the 2015 ACC Player of the Year, became the first player in program history to earn three All-America citations by being named to that season’s NFCA All-America third team.
+The Irish have also produced 57 NFCA all-region performers, six conference players of the year, four conference pitchers of the year, two conference freshman of the year selections, 92 all-conference recipients and one NFCA Division I National Freshman of the Year finalist since 2002.

 A total of three Notre Dame players received 2014 NFCA All-America citations, with Micaela Arizmendi and Karley Wester copping second team accolades and Emilee Koerner being named as a third team All-American.
 The three Notre Dame All-America selections were tied for the most among all NFCA Division I members with College World Series participant Oregon, NCAA Super Regional qualifier Washington and fellow NCAA Regional competitor Auburn.